Timeline of the July Uprising: 17 July

 Clashes erupted with police after the funeral prayer program organized by the student protesters, BNP and other parties to honor six individuals killed on 16 July for the quota reform movement.

 The government ordered all students to vacate the residential halls.
 The protestors rejected the order, to which the authorities deployed police to evacuate the halls.
 Students who blocked the Dhaka–Bhanga Expressway announced a total shutdown for 18 July, allowing only emergency services, to protest police violence, demand justice for the deceased, and call for a terror-free campus.

-PM Sheikh Hasina addressed the nation at 7:30 pm, where she announced a judicial probe into the deaths during the anti-quota protests and urged patience until the Supreme Court delivers its verdict, emphasizing justice for the students and condemning the violence.
+Prime Minister Sheikh Hasina addressed the nation at 7:30 pm, where she announced a judicial probe into the deaths during the anti-quota protests and urged patience until the Supreme Court delivers its verdict, emphasizing justice for the students and condemning the violence.

 Students at the university erected the Shaheed Smriti Stambha, a memorial pillar to honor the memory of the dead students.

 Complete Shutdown

 18 July

 In the morning police clashed with BRAC University students on the streets of Badda.
-Police also charged batons and fired tear gas canisters at the students and lobedb tear gas shells at the BRACU campus.
+Police also used batons and fired tear gas canisters at the students, while lobbing tear gas shells at the BRACU campus.
 Dhaka Metro Mirpur-10 station was closed for arson at a foot-overbridge just beneath it.
 Reports indicated that approximately 30 students were killed by the Bangladesh police.

 Minister of Law Anisul Haque urged the students to withdraw their movement.
 (Note: Subsequently, the protester students stormed the headquarters of the state-owned television network, Bangladesh Television, and committed an arson attack.
 The network halted its transmissions following the attack.)

-The Bangladesh Police, RAB, Bangladesh Bank, Bangladesh Prime Minister's Office and Bangladesh Chhatra League's official website was hacked by a pro-protester group as a response to the violence and attacks carried out by the police and the Chhatra League.
+The Bangladesh Police, Rapid Action Battalion, Bangladesh Bank, Prime Minister Office and Chhatra League's official website was hacked by a pro-protester group as a response to the violence and attacks carried out by the police and the Chhatra League.

 Metro rail services in the capital were suspended, and at around 9 pm, the government shut down internet access across the entire country.

 A second-year student from the Department of Chemical Engineering and Polymer Science at Shahjalal University of Science and Technology drowned while attempting to cross a canal with friends.
 The incident occurred during a police chase amid clashes between students, police and Chhatra League members.